The Beginning

 Also, I launched Fiercely Fandom with Deron., a podcast dedicated to how pop culture meets fan culture.

 Next, I worked as a Managing Producer, Trending | Social at PennLive, another Advance Digital property based in Pa.
-There, I brought in thousands to millions of page views writing about an array of trending topics like stimulus updates to “RuPaul’s Drag Race.”
+There, I brought in thousands to millions of page views by writing about an array of trending topics, from stimulus updates to “RuPaul’s Drag Race.”

 What’s Next?